nc-gp/sakura/README.md

 ## Support

-Consider making pull requests with your own changes to the code or/and make issues.
+Consider making pull requests with your own changes to the code or/and make issues or consider donating.
 This will help alot!

 ## License